 Trampoline Training for Lower Body Power Production

-For athletes, another benefit of trampoline training is that I can substantially increase the ability of your legs to produce vertical and lateral power.
-Repetitive trampoline jumping will strengthen your legs, along with teaching them how to better contract and explode to optimally produce power.
+For athletes, another benefit of trampoline training is that it can substantially increase the ability of your legs to produce vertical and lateral power.
+Similarly to the effects of using the prowler sled push exercise, repetitive trampoline jumping will strengthen your legs, along with teaching them how to better contract and explode to optimally produce power.

 This type of action could certainly be repeated on land as well, however the toll on your joints would be much worse.